Rea8Gun/AnimatedButton/README.md

 # AnimatedButton
-Animated Button HTML and CSS only.
+Animated Button using HTML and CSS only.